What is Flu Shot?

 The Flu Shot May Not Work

 Influenza is not the only virus that has similar symptoms.
-You can come into contact with a type of virus even after getting the flu shot.
+You can come into contact with a type of virus even after getting vaccinated.
 Even a common cold can make you feel like the flu.
 However, many people believe that the flu shot doesn’t do its job, even though it does.

 More severe effects may involve severe allergic reactions.
 Nevertheless, they are quite rare.
 If you notice an allergic reaction, immediately visit your doctor.

-Even though the flu shot seems imperfect to you, it is still worth getting the flu shots in Milton.
+Even though it may seem imperfect to you, it is still worth getting the flu shots in Milton.
 Here’s why:

 * It prevents you from getting the influenza virus.